No, ‘The Walking Dead’ Did Not ‘Tone Down’ Season 7 Violence After Public Backlash

 That is also something that Greg Nicotero wanted to address to fans of The Walking Dead as well.

 “As brutal as that episode 1 [of The Walking Dead] was, it’s still part of our storytelling bible, which is what the world is about,” Greg Nicotero told Entertainment Weekly.
-“I don’t think we would ever edit ourselves, and I think — even after looking at that episode 1 again — as tough as it was for people to watch, I don’t think we would have done it any differently.
+“I don’t think we would ever edit ourselves, and I think — even after looking at that Episode 1 again — as tough as it was for people to watch, I don’t think we would have done it any differently.
 I don’t think we’ll ever pull ourselves back.
 There is definitely a difference between violence against walkers and human on human violence, but truthfully, we’re serving our story.”

 The Walking Dead returns to AMC for the second half of Season 7 on February 12.